turbonomic/trusted-charts/stable/spc-state-backup/README.md

 ```

 ### Restore state
-Each backup has `restore_state.sh` (uses kubectl create -f ...), just run that shell script
+Each backup has `restore_state.sh` script (uses kubectl create -f ...), just run that shell script
-on the fresly created cluster to get state restored from backed cluster backup.
+on the freshly created cluster to get state restored from backed up cluster.